sudo-JohnP/AWS-IAM-Policy-Audit-Script/README.md

 # AWS IAM Policy Audit Script

+Built using Python and Boto3, this tool helps enforce the principle of least privilege by flagging over-permissive IAM policies.
-This Python script scans your AWS account for customer-managed IAM policies and identifies risky permissions such as:
+The script scans your AWS account for customer-managed IAM policies and identifies risky permissions such as:

 - ✅ Wildcard actions (`"Action": "*"` or `"s3:*"`)
 - ✅ Wildcard resources (`"Resource": "*"` or global access)
 - ✅ High-risk actions (`iam:PassRole`, `iam:PutUserPolicy`)

+---

-### Why These Permissions Are Risky:
+## Why These Permissions Are Risky:

-### iam:PassRole -- Allows user to assign roles to resources in AWS (including higher priveleged roles!)
+### 'iam:PassRole' -- Allows user to assign roles to resources in AWS (including higher priveleged roles!)
-Why's that risky? -- Risks privelege escalation by an attacker as they could assign higher priveleged roles to a service to gain broader access.
+**Why's that risky?** -- Risks privelege escalation by an attacker as they could assign higher priveleged roles to a service to gain broader access.

-Built using Python and Boto3, this tool helps enforce the principle of least privilege by flagging over-permissive IAM policies.
+### 'iam:CreatePolicy', 'iam:PutUserPolicy', 'iam:AttachRolePolicy' -- Allows users to create/attach policies to users/roles
+**Why's that risky?** -- Possible security bypass through the attachment of admin-level priveleges.

+### Wildcard Actions ('s3:*', 'ec2:*', '"Action": "*"') -- Grants access to all actions on a service/across all services
+**Why's that risky?** -- Goes against the principle of least privelege.
+Also increases the possible impacts of leaked/stolen credentials.

+### Wildcard Resources ('"Resource": "*"') -- Grants permissions for all resources in an account
+**Why's that risky?** -- Even the smallest scoped actions can become dangerous when they're applied to **ALL** resources.

 ---